310mc/https-310mc.github.io-tl/source/_posts/es_scout_quotes.md

 categories:
 - [Enstars]
 tags:
 description: "[ES!]
-Translation of the quotes that appear when you scout a 5* of the character."
+Ensemble Stars (Enstars) Translation of the quotes that appear when you scout a 5* of the character."
 hidden: true
 ---
 Translation of the quotes that appear when you scout a 5* of the character.